 Dispatch told us to get the dogs and meet up, with the search party at Devil’s Peak.
 “Shit.”
 I instantly knew this was going to be a bad night.
+My palms itched, my neck tingled and burned.
 The rookie was going to have his baptism by fire.
 “Another kid?”
 I asked but didn’t need to.
 The calendar answered before dispatch could confirm.
 Full moon.
 “Damn.”
 The rookie got my gaze and stood up.
 “On our way.”
 I hung up.

 I fed the fire in the stove, with the rest of my Scotch.
 We could use every helping hand.
 Rookie stepped behind me and looked confused.
 “Why did you do that?”
 He didn’t know how to persuade luck to cross your path.
 There were a lot of things Frank needed to learn.

-I went to the kennel, to the back of the cabin.
+I left the station and breathed in the scented summer air.
+The afternoon still looked friendly, but the night won’t be.
+My dogs howled.
+Patience, my beauties.
+I had the feeling, they already knew what was up.
+They always did.
+I went to the kennel, to the back of the station.
 Two huge shadows, with resin colored eyes, waited for me.
-Both black wolf dogs were double the size of any usual malamute.
-Not that anybody needed a special invitation to think they were normal wolf dogs.
-Which they weren’t.
-There wasn’t even much dog, or wolf in them to begin with.
+Both black dogs were double the size of any usual malamute.
+Not that anybody needed a special invitation to think they were normal dogs, which they weren’t.
+Their origin had nothing to do with dogs or wolves.
+They were something different, something complicated.

 We had a good howl to start the hunt.
-The woods at Fletcher’s Point even answered in a distant ghost of acknowledgment.
+The woods at Fletcher’s Point even answered in a distant recognition.
 Frank’s flabbergasted expression made me chuckle.
-“You… You just sounded,” he swallowed.
+“You… You just sounded,” he swallowed the rest of his question.
+His jawline tightened visibly.
 Nobody told poor Frank, I was more than an ordinary ranger.
 I’m sure he has been warned about me and my methods.